solidfire/solidfire-cli/README.md

 Description:

 The GetRawStats call is used by SolidFire engineering to troubleshoot new features.
 The data returned from GetRawStats is not documented, it changes frequently, and is not guaranteed to be accurate.
-It is not recommended to ever use GetRawStats for collecting performance data or any other management integration with a SolidFire cluster.The data returned from GetRawStats changes frequently, and is not guaranteed to accurately show performance from the system.
+It is not recommended to ever use GetRawStats for collecting performance data or any other management integration with a SolidFire cluster.
+The data returned from GetRawStats changes frequently, and is not guaranteed to accurately show performance from the system.
 It is not recommended to ever use GetRawStats for collecting performance data or any other management integration with a SolidFire cluster.

 Options: